aldefouw/redcap_cypress/README.md

 In the root of this repository, create a file named `cypress.env.json`.

-To get you started, an example file named `cypress.env.json.example` is included.
+To get you started, an example file named `cypress.env.json.example` is included within this repository.

 Here is an example environment variable setup: